 |Production country:||Frankreich/Deutschland 2014|

-It's the night of August 24 on August 25, 1944: Allied troops are at the gates of Nazi occupied Paris.
-Adolf Hitler's orders are clear: there is only one clear victory or one all-destructive defeat.
+It is the night of August 24-25, 1944: Allied troops are at the gates of Nazi-occupied Paris.
+Adolf Hitler's orders are clear: there is only one clear victory or an all-destroying defeat.
 Either Paris remains in the hands of the German troops or it is completely razed to the ground.
-All preparations have been made and all important places - the bridges over the Seine, Notre-Dame Cathedral, the Louvre or the Eiffel Tower - are mined.
-General Dietrich von Choltitz (Niels Arestrup) should ensure that Hitler's order is executed.
-But the Allies are determined to prevent the city from being destroyed and many innocent people from losing their lives.
-The Swedish Consul General of Paris Raoul Nordling (André Dussollier) is to help prevent von Choltitz from obeying his orders.
-But can one man really manage alone to prevent a destruction of undreamt-of proportions?
+All preparations for this are made and all important places - the bridges over the Seine, the cathedral Notre-Dame, the Louvre or even the Eifel Tower - are mined.
+General Dietrich von Choltitz (Niels Arestrup) is supposed to make sure that Hitler's order is carried out.
+But the Allies are desperate to prevent the city from being destroyed and many innocent people from losing their lives.
+The Swedish Consul General of Paris Raoul Nordling (André Dussollier) is supposed to help stop von Choltitz from following his orders.
+But can one man alone really manage to prevent destruction of unimagined proportions?

-Even though this nightly confrontation between the two real characters didn't really exist and the story is primarily fiction despite some proven facts, this doesn't really change the effect and above all the meaning of the film.
-For even if history is located at the end of the Second World War, "diplomacy" is an extremely topical subject that impressively shows how important direct dialogue is for resolving conflicts and how crucial it is to choose the right words and to engage with one's counterpart.
-This becomes so clear in the film because its great strength lies in dialogues.
-The script by Schlöndorff and Gély is intelligently written and, in addition to the many very serious and moving sequences of the long conversation, also has some surprisingly witty moments that allow the viewer a few small, tension-loosening laughs.
+Even though this nightly confrontation between the two real-life characters didn't really happen and the story is primarily fiction despite some proven facts, that doesn't really change the impact and especially the importance of the film.
+Because even though the story is set at the end of World War II, Diplomacy is extremely topical stuff that impressively shows how important direct dialogue is for resolving conflicts and how crucial it is to choose the right words and engage with your counterpart.
+This becomes so clear in the film because its very great strength is its dialogues.
+The script by Schlöndorff and Gély is intelligently written and, in addition to the many very serious and moving sequences of long conversation, also has some surprisingly witty moments that allow the viewer a few small laughs to break the tension.

-There are many dramas that are limited to a single location and thus leave the impression that they are better off on television than on the big screen.
-One could now think that this is also the case with "Diplomacy", especially since the film was produced in collaboration with various German and French broadcasting companies anyway.
-But the Kammerspiel doesn't seem out of place for a moment in the cinema.
-The mixture of captivating staging, captivating camera work and detailed equipment in conjunction with the story loosely raises the film above the level of a television game and therefore justifies the price of a cinema ticket.
-Anyone who appreciates sophisticated acting cinema and likes political thrillers that don't fight with weapons, but with words, shouldn't miss this outstanding film.
+There are many dramas that confine themselves to a single plot location, leaving the impression that they are better off on television than on the big screen.
+Now, one might think that this is also the case with Diplomacy, especially since the film was made in collaboration with various German and French broadcasters anyway.
+But the chamber play doesn't seem out of place in the cinema for a moment.
+The mix of captivating staging, engaging camerawork and detailed set design, combined with the story, easily elevates the film above the level of a television drama and therefore justifies the price of a movie ticket.
+Anyone who appreciates sophisticated acting and likes political thrillers in which the fight is not with weapons but with words should not miss this outstanding film.
 Absolutely worth seeing!

 An article by Frankfurt-Tipp